vitabaks/docs/docs/management/restore.md

 11. Start patroni service on the Master server;
 12. Check PostgreSQL is started and accepting connections on Master;
 13. Make sure the PostgreSQL users (superuser and replication) are present;
-    - and password does not differ from the specified in `vars/main.yml`.
+    - and password does not differ from the specified in variables.
 14. Update PostgreSQL authentication parameter in `patroni.yml`
     - Note: if superuser or replication users is changed.
 15. Start patroni service on Replica servers;